The High School selection process is for current high school students applying to enter Duke/UNC in the fall of 2015.

 - Recommenders are asked to address specific prompts, which can be found on the Recommenders page

-Do I have to complete my application to Duke or UNC-Chapel Hill BEFORE I submit the Robertson application?
+Do I have to complete my Duke or UNC-Chapel Hill application BEFORE I submit the Robertson application?

 Do I have to apply to both Duke and UNC-Chapel Hill to be considered for the Robertson Program?